vitoralvesr/blog-draft/README.md

 **Current main caveats**

 I didn't test it in _Firefox_ or _Safari_.
-It's in the queue.
+Thats's in the queue.
 It's 100% certain that it will not work on them.

 # Configurable environment variables